-There is an on-demand support van that will be able to assist you in case anything happens.
-We also count with a bike mechanic that, if available, will fix your bike on the go.
+There is an on-demand support van that can assist you in case anything happens.
+We also count with a bike mechanic who will fix your bike on the go if available.
 We advise you to link your GPS unit to our system or to use Flare Safety or put us down in your GPS safety feature.
-This will enable notifications on your location directly to us, in case of an emergency, so we can send aid right away.
+This will enable notifications on your location directly to us in case of an emergency so we can immediately send aid.
 Please refer to our T&C's for details about this service.

 FAQs YOUR STAY

 Where is the Villa, Hotel or Townhouse located?